Language:

 Different length

-Ensuring the reliability of radio communication in Ajax systems
+Pushing the boundaries of radio communication

 Automatic power adjustment of the radio transmitter